Filling and Interlayer Superexchange Control Superconductivity in La$_3$Ni$_2$O$_7$: Results

-La$_3$Ni$_2$O$_7$ hosts a quasi-two-dimensional bilayer structure, in which the nearly half-filled Ni - $3d_{z^2}$ orbital and the nearly quarter-filled $3d_{x^2 - y^2}$ orbital dominate the low-energy degrees of freedom.
-The $d_{z^2}$-orbitals acquire an interlayer hopping $t_{\perp}^{z}$ through hybridization with the apical-oxygen $p_{z}$ orbitals, while the $d_{x^2 - y^2}$ orbitals form an intralayer hopping $t_{\parallel}^{x}$ through hybridization with the in-plane O-$p_{x(y)}$ orbitals.
-The strong Hubbard repulsion $U$ between Ni-$3d$ electrons leads to a strong interlayer antiferromagnetic (AFM) superexchange $J_{\perp}^z$ between the $d_{z^2}$-orbitals and a relative weaker intralayer AFM superexchange $J_{\parallel}^x$ between the $d_{x^2 - y^2}$-orbitals.
-Plus the Hund's coupling $J_H$, the schematic diagram is shown in Fig.~\ref{Fig:Model} (a).
+La$_3$Ni$_2$O$_7$ has a quasi-two-dimensional bilayer structure, schematically shown in the left panel of Fig.~\ref{Fig:Schematic}.
+The low-energy electronic structure is dominated by the nearly half-filled Ni-$3d_{z^2}$ orbital and the nearly quarter-filled Ni-$3d_{x^2-y^2}$ orbital.
+The $d_{z^2}$ orbitals acquire an interlayer hopping $t_{\perp}^{z}$ through the apical-oxygen $p_z$ orbitals, while the $d_{x^2-y^2}$ orbitals form an intralayer hopping $t_{\parallel}^{x}$ through the in-plane O-$p_{x(y)}$ orbitals.
+Strong correlations generate a sizable interlayer AFM superexchange $J_{\perp}^{z}$ between the $d_{z^2}$ orbitals and a weaker intralayer AFM superexchange $J_{\parallel}^{x}$ between the $d_{x^2-y^2}$ orbitals.
+The two $E_g$ orbitals are further coupled by the on-site Hund's coupling $J_H$.

-In the strong-coupling picture, the nearly half-filled $d_{z^2}$ orbital is almost localized.
-Note that there exists considerable intralayer nearest-neighbor (NN) hybridization between the two $3d$ $E_g$ orbitals in the DFT level, which enhances the mobility of the $d_{z^2}$ orbital electrons.
-However, such hybridization itself will be strongly suppressed by the strong electron correlation because the achievement of the hybridization requires the motion of the nearly half-filled $d_{z^2}$-orbital electrons, which is strongly blocked by the strong Hubbard repulsion $U$.
-Therefore, we ignore such interorbital hybridization and hold the viewpoint that the nearly-quarter-filled $d_{x^2-y^2}$ orbital electrons dominantly carry SC in the system.